 All about the sauce.
 The sauce is what makes this recipe.
 It’s flavorful but easy to make and you probably have all the ingredients in your pantry already.
 Honey combined with soy sauce is the base.
 Like a lot of my sauces, you can make this recipe work for you.
 For example, do you like sriracha?
 I added sriracha to give it a little kick.
 If you don’t like spicy food, simply omit this ingredient.
 There’s nothing in the sauce that will harm you so I suggest you taste your sauce before you add it to the slow cooker.
 If you want it more garlicky, add more garlic.
 Like things sweet?
 Add more honey.

 Which Cut Of Chicken To Use?

-I kept things simple and only used bell peppers (one green, one red) and onions.
+Make this more of a complete meal by adding in vegetables and/or potatoes.
+When I do this, I keep things simple and use bell peppers (one green, one red) and onions.
 I also eat this with more vegetables though, usually a simple side salad.
-You can add up to a pound of other vegetables to this recipe like carrots, celery, asparagus, squash, green beans etc. For my potatoes, I used a one pound mixture of baby red and yellow potatoes.
+You can add up to one pound of vegetables to this recipe like carrots, celery, asparagus, squash, green beans etc. For the potatoes, I tend to use one pound of baby red or yellow potatoes.
 Waxy potatoes work better for the slow cooker but you can absolutely use another potato like russet or even sweet potatoes.
 Cut your vegetables and potatoes into larger chunks than you usually would.
 This will help them hold their shape better during the cooking progress.